pegielm/pegielm.github.io/content/posts/apples_and_oranges.md

 ---
 title: apples and oranges writeup
 date: 2025-04-12
-description: "writeup of the apples and oranges challenge from 1753ctf"
+description: "[misc] writeup of the apples and oranges challenge from 1753ctf"
 tags: ["ctf","misc"]
 ---